 When To See Them: All Year Round.

-The Western Galapagos Racer Snake is the largest snake species found at the Galapagos Islands.
-They can be distinguished from the Eastern Racer Snake as being longer and darker in appearance, and by the range of their habitat which is limited to the Western islands of the archipelago.
+The Western Galapagos Racer Snake is the largest snake species at the Galapagos Islands.
+They are longer and darker in appearance than the Eastern Racer.
+Their range of habitat is limited to the Western islands of the archipelago.

-It is not only Marine Iguanas who need to be on the lookout for Western Racers; these snakes have also been observed hunting in groups for sea fish in the rock pools on Fernandina shores at Cape Douglas.
-This remarkable behavior makes them the only species of land snake in the world to have acquired a taste for fish.
+It is not only Marine Iguanas who need to be on the lookout for Western Racers.
+Incredibly these snakes have also been observed hunting in groups for sea fish in the rock pools on Fernandina shores at Cape Douglas.
+This remarkable behavior is unique, and makes them the only species of land snake in the world to have acquired a taste for fish!

-Eastern Galapagos Racer Snakes can be found on different islands - on San Cristobal they are uncommon and identified by striped markings, while on the islets close to Floreana they are more abundant but with spotted markings.
+Eastern Galapagos Racer Snakes can be found on various different islands.
+On San Cristobal they identified by striped markings, but are uncommon.
+While on the islets close to Floreana they are more abundant but with spotted markings.

-For visitors a good place to look out for them is on San Cristobal, along the trail running from Baquerizo Moreno town to Punta Carola beach.
-This path takes you through their preferred terrain of volcanic rocks and dry shrubland, where they are most active during the first hours after sunrise or just before sunset.
+For visitors a good place to look out for them is along the trail running from Baquerizo Moreno town to Punta Carola beach on San Cristobal.
+This path takes you through their preferred terrain of volcanic rocks and dry shrubland.
+They are most active during the first hours after sunrise or just before sunset.
 They have very effective camouflage, so keep your eyes to the ground along the trail.